hablullah/data-quran/README.md

 This repository contains free dataset for everything related to Quran: from the text, translation, word-by-word, and tafseer (explanation).
 There are several reasons why this repository created:

-1. To centralize all Quran dataset in one place.
+1. **To centralize all Quran dataset in one place.**

    Currently, to create Quran apps, developers need to gather data from various sources manually.
 Not to mention each source usually has their own formatting, which means the developer also need to parse and normalize the dataset.
 Once this project complete, developers can simply use this repository as the single source for all Quran related data.

-2. To archive Quran dataset, in case the original source goes down or unreachable.
+2. **To archive Quran dataset, in case the original source goes down or unreachable.**

    There are several useful Quranic website that went down after being inactive for several years.
 Hopefully, this repository can be used as archive so those useful data doesn't vanish even after the original websites are gone.

-3. To make sure all dataset are legal and not infringing copyright.
+3. **To make sure all dataset are legal and not infringing copyright.**

    I'm not sure how is it in other countries, but in Indonesia some of Quran translations are protected by copyright.
-Since copyright are recognized by Islam, in this repository all dataset must be collected legally, both by government law and Islamic law.
+Since copyright are recognized by Islam, in this repository all dataset must be collected legally, both according to government law and Islamic law.

-4. To give proper attributions and explanation on how the data collected.
+4. **To give proper attributions and explanation on how the data collected.**

    There are several other repositories that collect the Quranic data, however as far as I know, all of them doesn't really mention why, where, when, and how the data are collected.